krivenko/libcommute/doc/loperator/hilbert_space.rst

     Construction of the elementary spaces is performed by the functor :expr:`es_constr`.
-    Throws :struct:`hilbert_space_too_big` if all collected elementary spaces together would overflow the 64-bit integer type of the basis state index.
+    Throws :struct:`hilbert_space_too_big` if all collected elementary spaces together would exceed the 63-bit limit of the basis state index.

   .. rubric:: Copy/move-constructors and assignments